oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 ---
 layout: blog_post
-title: "Three ways to configure modules in your Angular app"
+title: "Three Ways to Configure Modules in Your Angular App"
 author: alisa-duncan
 by: advocate
 communities: [javascript]